ThomasMarangoni/altv-os-map-FIBGarage/README.md

 ![](https://i.imgur.com/h74L53S.png)

-# Open Source Map - Blocked Metro Tunnel System - alt:V
+# Open Source Map - FIB Garage - alt:V
 This adds an entry/exit to/from the FIB building.
 This is only build with probs, so don't expect to much.

 ## Installing Dependencies / Installation